imsyf/geha/README.md

 - ShapeableImageView: gives the option to clip ImageView into various shape, e.g.: circular
 - String resources with parameters
 - Use `Intent`:
-    - explicitly, to navigate and pass data between different activities
+    - explicitly, to navigate and pass data between different activities with a defined parent-child relationship between them